mourendxu/TD-OpenCV3TOP/README.md

 #### Experimental
-Please follow the instructions on Touchdesigner Wiki with regard to [how to install the Custom OPs](https://docs.derivative.ca/Experimental:Custom_Operators)
+Please follow the instructions from Touchdesigner Wiki on [how to install Custom OPs](https://docs.derivative.ca/Experimental:Custom_Operators)

-## Demo
-I have included a compiled version of the DLL.
-However, you still need to download the OpenCV dlls from opencv.org to make the demo run.
-You also need the latest version of Touchdesigner, which at this moment is 2018.25000.
+#### Windows-specific Instructions for Running
 You need to put the opencv world dll into the same directory as OpenCV3TOP.dll.

 Specific instructions below: